miccu64/RegressionFlowOnBiraffe2/README.md

 In order to run testing, run this script from root directory:\
 test_biraffe2.py

 You can also play with some parameters - they are specified in file args.py.
 Some of the are hardcoded and to change them you have to modify them in code.
+You can also change the paths for data and checkpoints as needed in hardcoded args.

 ## Instructions from original RegressionFlow repo